-- A major source is defined as any stationary source (or any group of stationary sources that are located on one or more contiguous or adjacent properties, and are under common control of the same person or persons) belonging to a single major industrial grouping and is described in one of the following: - potential to emit 100 tons per year ("T/yr") or more of any air pollutant, i.e., particulate matter (PM-10), sulfur dioxide (SO2), nitrogen oxides (N0x), carbon monoxide (CO), or volatile organic material (VOM). - potential to emit 10 T/yr or more of any one of the 187 Hazardous Air Pollutants (HAPs) listed pursuant to section 112(b) of the Clean Air Act, or - potential to emit 25 T/yr or more of any combination of HAPS {Potential to emit is the maximum capacity of a stationary source to emit any air pollutant under its physical and operational design after any required reduction by air pollution control devices.
-Note that this is calculated considering the maximum capacity of the equipment (use 8760 operating hours per year).}
+- A major source under PSD is defined as any stationary source (or any group of stationary sources that are located on one or more contiguous or adjacent properties, and are under common control of the same person or persons) belonging to a single major industrial grouping and is described in one of the following: - When the new or modified source is among a list of 28 specific categories (e.g., refinery, lime plant), the potential to emit is 100 tons per year or more of any air pollutant, i.e., particulate matter (PM-10), sulfur dioxide (SO2), nitrogen oxides (NOx), carbon monoxide (CO), or volatile organic material (VOM). - If the source category is not in that list, the potential to emit is 250 tons per year or more of any air pollutant, i.e., PM-10, SO2, NOx, CO, or VOM. - In a nonattainment area, when the new or modified source's potential to emit is 100 tons per year or more for a nonattainment area pollutant.

-Note: Greenhouse gases are considered air pollutants and can trigger these requirements. (definition of greenhouse gases can be found in Appendix 1)
+Note: Greenhouse gases are considered air pollutants and can trigger these requirements (definition of greenhouse gases can be found in Appendix 1).